khanxbahria/CPP-Assignment-Tester/README.md

 # Generic CPP Assignment Tester - Template
- A script that will compile and run C++ test cases against your code to test against the given set of expected outputs
+ A script that will compile and run C++ test cases against your code to test against the given set of expected outputs.
 #### Note:
 To be used as a template.